CodeCraftsperson/CodeCraftsperson.github.io/projects/othello.md

 The scriptwriting, editing, and directing were managed by me but tweaked a bit from my group and published and presented in class in about 5 days time.
 One thing to note, we added a bit of silly things that occur in the scenes, but dont mind them, as some of our friends outside our group were a little bored.

+In my novice experience with script writing and acting, I've learned that script writing is about structuring stories effectively and revising diligently.
+Acting involves understanding characters deeply and collaborating closely with fellow actors and colleagues.
+Both demand dedication and the ability to learn from mistakes, ultimately emphasizing the transformative power of storytelling and performance.

 Dive in and watch the video! <a href="https//www.youtube.com/watch?v=RwJQhmDXETE&t=119s">Othello</a>